Yasin Valley: Passes

 The Darkut Pass connects Yasin with Wakhan and Chitral, height 4,570 m, Buroghul pass connect Yasin with Brughol, height 3798 m while the Thoi Pass connects Yasin to Yarkhun Chitral, height 4499 m.
 Assumber pass connects Yasin to Ishkoman.
 Darkot Pass is an historical pass which has been labelled as a restricted zone by the government of Pakistan.
-This pass used to be the shortest means of communication between the Oxus and Indus.
+This pass used to be the shortest means of communication between the Amu Darya and Indus.
 Most tourism is along the Assumbur Pass to the Ishkoman Valley. one pass is from Darkot yasin to Thoi is called Ghamubar Pass 4,300 m that takes 3 beautiful days.
 Attar pass height 4700 m Connects Darkut with Ishkoman Valley and Attar Lake.
-Three passes (Nazbar, Zagar and Chumarkhan Pass) from Nazbar yasin connect to Mastuj Chitral, height 5009 m, one pass from Bujayote Nala to Bawoshter Ghizat Shamaran, one other pass from Khaimet bar to Chitral (sources Aina e Dardistan By Hidayat ullah Akhter, edited by Javed sajid Sultanabad Yasin).
+Three passes (Nazbar, Zagar and Chumarkhan Pass) from Nazbar yasin connect to Mastuj Chitral, height 5009 m, one pass from Bujayote Nala to Bawoshter Ghizat Shamaran, one other pass from Khaimet bar to Chitral.